markdibarry/game-dialog/docs/README.md

 ### Variables

 One of the core needs of a good dialog system is being able to store and retrieve data to display.
-This usually falls into two scopes, persistant and temporary storage.
-Persistant refers to data that persists outside the current dialog session, and temporary is data just within the session.
+This usually falls into two scopes, persistent and temporary storage.
+Persistent refers to data that persists outside the current dialog session, and temporary is data just within the session.

 #### Temporary